 Combination Tickets and Savings Options for the Uffizi Gallery

-The Passepartout combination ticket is around €38 in summer and offers around €10 saving overpaying for each sight separately.
+The Passepartout combination ticket is around €38 in summer and offers around a €10 saving over paying for each sight separately.
 It is available from b-ticket or Tiqets.

 The Firenzecard is a good deal for seeing many cultural sights in Florence.
-It includes admission to all major museums, galleries, and churches.
+It includes admission to all major museums, galleries, and churches (but not Duomo sights).
 It is valid for 72 hours but can be “restarted” anytime within 12 months for another 48 hours.
 Public transportation is a cheap optional extra.
+The Turbopass Florence City Pass is a good alternative that includes online timeslot reservations for both the Uffizi and Accademia.

-Reservations (free, also for own children entering for free) for the Uffizi (and Accademia) must still be made but entry is guaranteed within the 72 hour validity period (but of course not necessarily at the desirable early morning or late afternoon slots).
+Reservations (free, also for own children entering for free) for the Uffizi (and Accademia) must still be made but entry is guaranteed within the 72-hour validity period (but of course not necessarily at the desirable early morning or late afternoon slots).
 The free reservations may be made via phone or in person at various museums in Florence but not online.
+It is possible to make the reservations even before buying the Firenzecard.

 Best Times to Visit the Uffizi Gallery in Florence